maleksaati/Analysis-of-Seattle-AirBnB-Dataset/README.md

 **Airbnb Seattle Data Analysis Price Prediction **

-**Dataset**  The data about Airbnb in Seattle can be downloaded from Kaggle: ([https://www.kaggle.com/airbnb/seattle/data](https://www.kaggle.com/airbnb/seattle/data)) we use in this analysis 2 files:
+**Dataset**  The data about Airbnb in Seattle can be downloaded from Kaggle: ([https://www.kaggle.com/airbnb/seattle/data](https://www.kaggle.com/airbnb/seattle/data))
+<br/>we use in this analysis 2 files:

  -  listings.csv , contains data about homestay.
  -  calendar.csv, contains calendar and price for listings homestay.